-Satan's deception of the nations
+Satan's deception

 • In Genesis chapter 3, we read of how Satan appeared in the Garden of Eden and deceived mankind.